marievozanne/STAT244NF/about.md

 ### Weekly Quizzes

 There will be weekly quizzes on material from class readings, lecture, and class activities/labs.
 These are low stakes assignments intended to measure comprehension.
-The assessments will be administered through Moodle.
+The assessments will be administered through Moodle and are closed book/closed note/closed internet.

 ### Projects